bencarlson/Sitecore-Commerce-v902-Scaled-Installation/README.md

 Copy the "Master" connection string from a CM instance into the App_Config/ConnectionStrings.config.
 This is only temporary for the package deployment.

 Also, in App_Config/Sitecore.config, copy the "master" database section from CM to CD machine.

-Change:
+In C:\inetpub\wwwroot\<servername>-cd\Web.config change ContentDelivery to ContentManagement:

 ```
   <!-- SUPPORTED SERVER ROLES